 Introduction

-AM technologies are growing day by day, thanks to the several vantages which characterize them [1].
-They allow to create designed objects using new and innovative shapes, which could not be obtained by the traditional manufacturing process [2].
-Is this the case of shape optimization of structural component in which the unstressed material could be removed to reduce the component weight [3], [4].
-Moreover, since the AM processes are well-integrated with CAD instruments, the pre-processing for the physical creation of a part requires a shorter time compared with classical subtractive technologies.
-This property represents a key-feature for companies that work in a competitive business, for which the reduction of the Time to Market determines the competitivity of the company itself.

-Nevertheless, AM technologies are still expensive and the manufacturing process requires a time significantly longer than the classical subtractive manufacturing technologies [5].
-In a competitive market of AM services, manufacturing costs must be estimated in a reliable way [6]–[8].
-That’s the reason why an accurate estimation of build-time is mandatory.
-Reliable quantification of the build-time serves also to implement a method devoted to finding the deposition direction which minimizes manufacturing costs [9]–[23].
+The use of additive manufacturing (AM) technologies is growing day by day due to their various advantages [1].
+For one, they allow for creating designed objects using new and innovative shapes, which could not be achieved via traditional manufacturing processes [2].
+This is the case with the shape optimisation of structural components in which the unstressed material can be removed to reduce the weight [3], [4].
+Moreover, since the AM processes are well integrated with computer-aided design (CAD) instruments, the pre-processing for the physical creation of a given part requires less time compared to classical subtractive technologies.
+This property presents a key feature for companies that work in a competitive industry in which the reduction of time-to-market determines the competitivity of the company.
+However, AM technologies are still expensive and the manufacturing process is significantly longer than that of the classical subtractive manufacturing technologies [5].
+In a competitive market of AM services, manufacturing costs must be estimated in a reliable way [6]-[8], which is why the accurate estimation of build times is crucial.
+A reliable quantification of build time also aids ascertainment of the deposition direction, which minimises the manufacturing costs [9]-[23].

-In this aim, several research activities were conducted during the last years.
-These efforts have led to two different strategies for estimating the build-time.
+In view of this, several studies have been conducted over the few last years that have led to two different strategies for estimating the build time.

-A first strategy performs a detailed–analysis of the manufacturing activity and should be also the most reliable.

-A second approach performs the build-time estimation by properly-defined parametric functions in which the independent variables are few build-time driving factors.
+The first strategy involves performing a detailed analysis of the manufacturing activity and is regarded as the most reliable approach.
+Meanwhile, the second strategy involves performing the build time estimation according to appropriately defined parametric functions in which the independent variables are a number of build-time driving factors.

-The detailed-analysis based methods use complete information related to the geometry of the object and to the manufacturing process.
-By this method, a very accurate estimation of the build-time could be potentially obtained.
-On the other side, the complete information is necessary for that evaluation and a detailed analysis of the manufacturing activity is required.
-For these reasons, detailed-analysis is computationally expensive, and more time is required for build-time estimation.
+The detailed-analysis-based methods use complete information related to the geometry of the object and to the manufacturing process.
+In using this method, a highly accurate estimation of the build time could potentially be obtained.
+However, complete information is required for the evaluation, as is a detailed analysis of the manufacturing activity.
+For these reasons, the detailed analysis approach is computationally expensive, and more time is required for the build time estimation.